top of page

 Incense burns smoky over hot coals.
 Voices rise in prayers, incantations and songs.
 Noise, wailing, howling, clapping, stamping, bells, drumming can discomfort a diabolical disease demon enough to make it depart.

-The traditions are still in practice today.
-They include the noisy revelry, parades, masks and firecrackers of celebrations like Chinese New Year and Carnivale.
+Such traditions are still in practice today.
+They include the noisy revelry, parades and masks of celebrations like Chinese New Year, when firecrackers and drums frighten evil spirits, and Carnival in the West.

 Exorcism is a healing ritual in ancient Mesopotamia.
 It's performed by a class of physician specializing in magic and demonology.
 Demons can cause ailments from ear infections to epilepsy (benu or bennu).

-They can cause a person to waste away or tumors to erupt on the body.
-All illness is caused by one or more demons inhabiting a physical body, and/or cursing the person with disease.
+They can make a person waste away or inflict tumors on the body.
+Illness is caused by one or more demons inhabiting a physical body, and/or cursing the stricken one with disease.

 Demons can also cause drought, blight or fires.
 They may be responsible for undesirable character traits such as laziness or disrespect.
 They can cause panic attacks, anxiety, insanity, melancholy and sleep disorders.